softwaremill/sttp/docs/responses/body.md

 ## Failing when the response code is not 2xx

 Sometimes it's convenient to get a failed effect (or an exception thrown) when the response status code is not successful.
-In such cases, the response specification can be modified using the `.orFail` combinator:
+In such cases, the response description can be modified using the `.orFail` combinator:

 ```scala mdoc:compile-only
 import sttp.client4._